Deelen Air Base crest

 Teerosen I, II and III (radio listening points to aid intercepts of Allied bomber raids) at Terlet, Rhederheide and Imbosch

-Kaderschool, the former Luftwaffe Helferinnen (female Luftwaffe personnel) camp, later Air Force NCO school, later Air Manoeuvre barracks, currently abandoned without a mission.
+Kaderschool, the former Luftwaffe Helferinnen (female Luftwaffe personnel) camp, later the Royal NCO school of the Netherlands Air Force (KKSL), later Air Manoeuvre barracks, then abandoned without a mission for years.
+It is now part of a private complex.

 Zeven Provinciën, built during World War II by the Germans, it became the medical complex of and integrated with the Air Force NCO school.
-Abandoned by the armed forces and without a mission, the complex is to be sold off.
+Abandoned by the armed forces and without a mission, the complex was sold off.